typst-community/tytanic/docs/book/src/guides/test-sets.md

 Some of the syntax used in test sets may interfere with your shell, especially the use of whitespace and special tokens within patterns like `$` in regexes.
 Use non-interpreting quotes around the test set expression (commonly single quotes `'...'`) to avoid interpreting them as shell specific sequences.

-This should give you a rough overview of how test sets work, you can check out the [reference] to learn which operators, patterns and test sets exist.
+This should give you a rough overview of how test sets work, you can check out the [reference] to learn which operators, patterns, and test sets exist.

 [reference]: ../reference/test-sets/index.html